-As a parent, you've probably already experienced rough nights.
-Everyone sleeps peacefully when, suddenly,your baby starts crying.
-You rush to his bedside and you realize that he still sleeps. you realize thatyour child has had a nightmare.
+As parents, you have surely experienced restless nights.
+Everyone is sleeping peacefully when suddenly your baby starts crying.
+You rush to his bedside and realize that he is still sleeping.
+You then realize that your child had a nightmare.

-Rest assured: it is quite normal for children to have nightmares (like adults). sometimes,it can turn into night terror.
+Reassure yourself: it is quite normal for children to have nightmares (just like adults).
+Sometimes it can turn into a night terror.

-Is that serious?
-And how do I react?
+Is it serious?
+And how to react?
 We tell you everything.

 What is the difference between a nightmare and a night terror?

-Whilethe nightmare is the most effective way found by the brain to fight stresscaused by the many new situations experienced by the small,night terror is rather related to real anxiety.
-Although not dangerous to the child, they are still to be monitored, as they may be related to "abnormal" underlying causes.
+While the nightmare is the most effective way found by the brain to fight against the stress caused by the many new situations experienced by the little ones, the night terror is rather linked to real anxieties. "abnormal" underlying causes.

-: Night terrors tend tomanifest during the first part of the night.
-If your child is subject to it, he can scream or scream. it can also be disoriented, sitting in his bed and having eyes open, but a look in the void. sometimes even, we notice that some children develop aggression.
+Note: night terrors tend to occur during the first part of the night.
+If your child is prone to it, he may start screaming or even scream.
+He may also be disoriented, sitting in bed and have open eyes, but staring into space.
+Sometimes, we even notice that some children develop aggression.

-Note: it seems thatnight terrors would be hereditary. so, if someone from the family were subject to this type of phenomenon during childhood, it may be that your bambin may havepredispositions to also live this type of situation.
+Note: it appears that night terrors are hereditary.
+Thus, if someone in the family was subject to this type of phenomenon during childhood, your toddler may have predispositions to also experience this type of situation.

-If the child wakes up in the middle of the night, it takes firstidentify if you are dealing with a simple nightmare or night terror. if it’s a nightmare andif the child at the age of telling you, ask him to do it.
-Give him a hug and tell him it’s okay and he can go to sleep peacefully. if needed, you caninstall an object such as a catch-up to help him fight his fear.
+After the story, we have a hug and kiss, turn on the night light and turn off the light.
+Whatever order you choose, stick to it as often as possible.
+This type of ritual reassures your child and has a huge impact on the quality of his sleep.
+If the child wakes up in the middle of the night, you must first identify whether you are dealing with a simple nightmare or a night terror.
+If it's a nightmare and if the child is old enough to tell it to you, ask him to do it.
+Give him a hug and tell him it's okay and he can go back to sleep peacefully.
+If necessary, you can install an object such as a dream catcher to help him fight his fear.